-The first one (Table 8a of SCI-008) compiles the catch series of the major revisions reported to ICCAT by EU-Malta (SCRS/2014/118, covering several species and gears) from 1920 to 2010, and, EU-Spain (SCRS/2014/052, Spanish bluefin tuna catches from baitboat fishery in the Cantabrian Sea from 1900 to 2000 (work financed by the GBYP project).
+The first one (Table 8a of the Secretariat Report on Statistics and Coordination of Research in 2014) compiles the catch series of the major revisions reported to ICCAT by EU-Malta (SCRS/2014/118, covering several species and gears) from 1920 to 2010, and, EU-Spain (SCRS/2014/052, Spanish bluefin tuna catches from baitboat fishery in the Cantabrian Sea from 1900 to 2000 (work financed by the GBYP project).
 In addition, there are some updates related to the estimations of T1NC catches of "faux poissons" (SCRS/2014/063) which covers the tropical purse seine fisheries of EU-Spain and EU-France (bigeye, yellowfin and skipjack) in two distinct periods: a) from 1982 to 2004 in which Task I catches have flags combined (Mixed flags (FR+ES)); b) from 2005 onwards which have Task I catches separated by flag.
 Except the Maltese revisions, all the revisions have scientific documents and were presented to (and used by) the respective species group, and therefore, the SCRS approval should be straightforward.